Deng Xiaoping's southern tour: Historical background

-Halt of Reform and Opening-up
+Halt of reform and opening up

-Members of the Central Committee of the Chinese Communist Party (CCP) showed serious disagreements over whether the Reforms and Opening-up program should continue after Deng Xiaoping ordered the military crackdown on 1989 Tiananmen Square protests.
+Members of the Central Committee of the Chinese Communist Party (CCP) showed serious disagreements over whether the reform and opening up should continue after Deng Xiaoping ordered the military crackdown on 1989 Tiananmen Square protests.
 After reformist leader Zhao Ziyang was forced to leave his position as the CCP General Secretary for his sympathetic stance on students' protests, Jiang Zemin was appointed the succeeding General Secretary with the support from several powerful left-wing conservatives leaders (also known as hardliners) including Chen Yun and Li Xiannian.

 In November 1989, the CCP Central Committee passed a resolution ("关于进一步治理整顿和深化改革的决定") stating that the pace of reforms was too fast, and decided to overhaul the changes.
 There were fears and concerns within the CCP that further reforms may turn China into a capitalist country.
-As a result, the Reform and Opening-up program came to a virtual halt, especially after the Revolutions of 1989 in Europe and around the time of the dissolution of the Soviet Union in 1991, and the CCP shifted its focus to preventing the "Peaceful Evolution" from the West.
+As a result, the reform and opening up program came to a virtual halt, especially after the Revolutions of 1989 in Europe and around the time of the dissolution of the Soviet Union in 1991, and the CCP shifted its focus to preventing the "Peaceful Evolution" from the West.
 Deng Xiaoping, on the other hand, saw the dissolution of the Soviet Union as more of a reason to open.